 Comprehensive loss is defined as the change in equity during a period from transactions from non-owner sources.
-Unrealized gains or losses on available-for-sale securities is a component of other comprehensive gains or losses and is presented net of taxes.
+Unrealized gains or losses on available-for-sale securities is a component of other comprehensive gains or losses.
 We have not recorded any reclassifications from other comprehensive gains or losses to net loss during any period presented.